How does the 1817 Slave Register of former British Colonial Dependencies for Antigua corroborate the story of Mary Prince?

 Slave Register of former British Colonial Dependencies, Antigua, November 1817 (National Archives United Kingdom, T71/244, p.
 814).

-Do any other Slave Registers of former British Colonial Dependencies or other primary sources corroborate the story of Mary Prince?
+Do any other Slave Registers of former British Colonial Dependencies or other primary sources suport the story of Mary Prince?
 Refer to the Primary Sources section of this website for information.

-What other slaves are listed in this Slave Register under John Adams Wood?
+What other enslaved people are listed in this Slave Register under John Adams Wood?

-How would these slaves shape the Wood household in Antigua?
+How would these enslaved people shape the Wood household in Antigua?